Protein Shakes For Weight Gain: Recipes, Dosage, & Precautions

 - Whey Protein: It is a by-product of the cheese-making process.
 The liquid (whey) that remains after cheese is collected and processed is dried to get a powder.
 Whey protein tastes bitter and is, hence, mostly available in flavored forms.

-- Casein Protein: Casein is extracted from milk and is highly used to supplement body mass development and boost muscle growth.
+- Casein Protein: Casein is extracted from milk and is used to supplement body mass development and boost muscle growth.

 - Egg Protein: Egg protein powder is made from egg whites.
 Although it is an excellent source of protein, the absence of high-fat yolks may not give a sense of fullness.